ColasNahaboo/advent-of-code-my-solutions/bash/2021/README.md

 And since the main image area of influence grows by 1 at each step, the final area to count the pixels wil be the original image plus N pixels on each side.
 And we need to add also N pixels padding to take into accoun the possible effect of the faw away pixels.
 I means that when we process an image of size `S`, we insert it into a blank image of size `(S + 2 * 2 * steps)`, apply `steps` times the algoritm, and count the pixels only in a area of size `(S + steps)`.

+### Day 22
+I implemented part in with a bands +  painting algorithm:
+- I only consider points at the border of any cube, and I work in a coordinate system of only these points.
+I call XYZ this system of "bands" between cube borders and xyz the original coordinates
+- I then consider the boot orders as layers of paint, so I only peek at the latest ones to get the state of a point.
+I implemented `d22-1.sh` by explicitely creating the XYZ space with origin -50 so that all XYZ could be used as array indexes since positive.
+Then I made a variant `d22-1-alt1.sh` without this constraint, to anticipate the second part.
+Alas, this same algorithm, in `d22-1-alt1.sh` was not scaling enough to tackle the full input.
+I this coded `d22-2.sh` by the intersection of cuboids methods as described by "aexl" in the reddit megathread for Day 22:
+  > Algorithm: Parse the input cuboids.
+Then start with an empty list (clist) of cuboids.
+For each cuboid from the input, calculate the intersections with the cuboids in the clist.
+If the intersection is non-empty add it to the clist with inverted sign w.r.t to the current cuboid in clist.
+If that cuboid from the input is set on, add it to the clist as well.
+Then add together all the volumes (cuboids with a negative sign will have a negative volume).

 ## Lessons learned
 This Advent of Code was quite fun, and quite instructive.
 What I learned:
 - Coding in bash is not so bad, even if it can border on insanity at times :-).